3ncy/ARRS-s6/Users/overseer_lr4.md

     - as a parameter, use a camera name from: [234nf334ru4](overseer_lr4.md#234nf334ru4)
     - opening a door requires a password
 - tgmessenger
+  - Opens a live chat log with the operators of ARRS.
+  - An archive of the chat (as of 14:35 CEST) is available [here](../Files/tgmessenger.md). <!--TODO: add commands into the file about when we opened doors etc -->
 - userinformation

 ## notes